Why Tesla is dropping prices across the US - NewsBreak

 (The Hill) – Tesla is slashing prices amid slowing demand for cars and the introduction of new electric vehicle tax credits that come with strict price caps.

 The EV giant cut the price of some of its vehicles by up to 20 percent.
 Tesla dropped the price of its base Model 3 car by $3,000 and slashed the price of the performance model by $9,000.
-The more expensive Model Y saw its price drop by roughly $13,000.Close
+The more expensive Model Y saw its price drop by roughly $13,000.Don’t miss the latest breaking news with push alerts on the FOX8 mobile app.

 The cost of Teslas and most EVs skyrocketed throughout the pandemic as supply chain snags made it difficult for automakers to produce enough vehicles to meet demand.